Skip Breadcrumb Links

 and refer clients to legal, health, employment and other services.
 You may be able to access these services even if you are not staying there, if they have daytime "drop-in"

-Some staff members speak different languages
+Some may have staff members that speak different languages

 or can arrange for interpreters.